FunkyChicken64/faq-accordion-card/README.md

 ### Continued development

-I acknowledge that I still have room for improvement in properly utilizing the position property.
+I acknowledge that I still have room for improvement in properly utilising the position property.
 Additionally, I need to address the background issue, which may require restructuring the entire CSS codebase.

 ### Useful resources